TITLE:

 2.0 Scope

-This chapter describes the responsibilities of managers, supervisors, sponsors, SOTRs, CTRs, and any Lab personnel involved in establishing requirements for training related to Environment, Safety, and Health.
-Where appropriate, some form of demonstrated proficiency is required as proof of successful completion of the particular training.
+This chapter describes the responsibilities of managers, supervisors, Mentors, Subcontracting Officer’s Technical Representative (SOTR), Contracting Technical Representatives (CTRs), and any employee involved in establishing requirements for training related to ES&H. Where appropriate, some form of demonstrated proficiency is required as proof of successful completion of the particular training.

 3.0 Responsibilities

-· Complete ES&H training courses identified as appropriate for your work in a timely manner.
+· Completes ES&H training courses identified as appropriate for their work in a timely manner.

-· Periodical check your personal training record in JLIST.
+· Periodical checks their personal training record in JLIST.

-· Request training when unsure of the knowledge or skills required to perform an assignment safely.
+· Requests training when unsure of the knowledge or skills required to perform an assignment safely.

-· Identify essential skill requirements for all positions and people within your area or under your responsibility using ES&H Manual 3210 Hazard Identification and Characterization to make a systematic evaluation of potential hazard exposure and the need for associated skills.
+· Identify essential skill requirements for all positions and people within their area or under their responsibility using ES&H Manual 3210 Appendix T1 Work Planning, Control, and Authorization Procedure to make a systematic evaluation of potential hazard exposure and the need for associated skills.

-· Consult with the Division Safety Officer (DSO), Subject Matter Experts (SME), and ESH&Q Staff when necessary to ensure all training needs are identified.
+· Consult with the Division Safety Officer (DSO), Subject Matter Experts (SME), and ES&H Staff when necessary to ensure all training needs are identified.

-· Add, delete, validate, or otherwise edit the Skills Requirements List (SRL) in the training database (through the Training Office) and on job position descriptions
+· Add, delete, validate, or otherwise edit the Skills Requirements List (SRL) in the training database through the Job Task Analysis (JTA) and on job position descriptions

 · Require completion of training identified for required skills as early as possible.